Skip to main content

 • Using the raw UID2s for measurement.

-For example, you could send the advertising_id (raw UID2) returned in Step 1-b to a DSP while building your audiences.
+For example, you could send the (raw UID2) (u field) returned in Step 1-b to a DSP while building your audiences.
 Each DSP has a unique integration process for building audiences; follow the integration guidance provided by the DSP for sending raw UID2s to build an audience.

 You could also send conversion information via API or pixels for measurement (attribution) or for retargeting.